Buy a bundle and get 15% off your outfit!

 • documented,

-And that changes everything, because a sport becomes powerful when it becomes visible .
+And that changes everything, because a sport becomes powerful when it gains visibility.

 More visibility = more legitimacy.

-Recognizing women's cycling is not just about applauding podium finishes.
+Recognizing women’s cycling isn’t just about cheering for podium finishes.

 • rigor,